90-year-old tortoise named Mr. Pickles welcomes three hatchlings at Houston Zoo

 A herpetology keeper recently saw Mrs. Pickles laying eggs just as the zoo was about to close.
 The eggs were quickly recovered by the animal care team, and taken to the Reptile and Amphibian House at the zoo, because the soil in Houston isn't conducive for incubating Madagascar-native tortoises eggs.

-If the zookeeper hadn't seen the newly hatched eggs, these endangered babies might not have been born, the zoo said.
+If the zookeeper hadn't seen the newly laid eggs, these endangered babies might not have hatched, the zoo said.

 Mr. Pickles and Mrs. Pickles only had one previous hatchling in 1997.
 Tortoises are critically endangered and don't often produce offspring, the Zoo said.